jupyter-book/mystmd/docs/cross-references.md

 ## Notebook Cell Targets

 :::{warning}
-The following syntax for cross-referencing notebook cells is in `beta` and may change in the future.
+The following syntax for cross-referencing notebook cells is in `beta`, as it is not yet described by the [MyST Specification](https://myst-spec.readthedocs.io/en/latest/index.html).
+As such, it may change in the future.
 :::

 You can label notebook cells using a comment at the top of the cell, using a `#| label:` syntax, or have this added directly in the notebook metadata for the cell.